 “The deafening roar of 18,000 rabid fans packed inside an arena or 75,000 fans in a football stadium has been compared to a jet airliner taking off.
 The adrenalin rush is indescribable, the best perk of a job that I never took for granted.”

 That was Mike’s first career.
-The past two years, Mike has written three novels, including two mysteries that feature Veronica Townsend, the tenacious sports agent who is compelled to solve two murders to honor one of her all-time favorite clients who was murdered.
+The past three years, Mike has written three novels, including two mysteries that feature Veronica Townsend, the tenacious sports agent who is compelled to solve two murders to honor one of her all-time favorite clients.

 Mike recently completed his third book.
 Twenty-four short stories in “DON’T LET THEM ROB YOUR JOY” feature fictional characters in an upbeat, motivational book.
 A diverse cast ranges in age from 10-year-old Johnny’s day at an amusement park to Leon, a 90-year-old World War II vet playing chess in the city park.